hannahclauson/health-agreements/attack-plan.md

   - e.g. 'research data without authorization?'
   - generally all true or false
   - later on ... the 'parent' object will the Document object (which legal doc did the guideline come from?) ... this is important because as I track changes, I'll need to know which guidelines are possibly out of date
+  - Fill in CRUD methods / controllers / views
 - Consolidate some layout / IA
   - make seed data
   - update homepage
   - get header working / layout/application views inheriting properly
-- Update company schema / controllers:
-  - want to see edit times / etc
-  - plus helpful as I build public facing functionality (search / etc)
 - Data entry phase I
   - enter data for ~12 companies
   - maybe ideally a few dozen ... like 50?